-There are very attractive public aid in the form of loans,
+In Spain, there is very attractive public aid in the form of

-grants or a combination of both, which help to finance
+loans, grants, or a combination of both, that accompany

-At the Spanish level, the public financing lines of R&D&I for startups and SMEs are collected and defined in the State Plan of Scientific, Technical and Innovation Research.
-The classification of these aids is organized in support lines for national and international R&D projects and aid to the recruitment of technical personnel.
-These aids are mainly channelled through the Ministry of Economy and Competitiveness (MINECO) and the Ministry of Industry and Tourism (MINETUR) or agencies dependent on them, as is the case of the Centre for Technological and Industrial Development (CDTI), which has open calls throughout the year.
+At the Spanish level, the public financing lines of R&D&I for startups and SMEs are collected and defined in the State Plan of Scientific, Technical, and Innovation Research.
+The classification of these aids is organized in support lines for national and international R&D projects and aid in the recruitment of technical personnel.
+These aids are mainly channeled through the Ministry of Economy and Competitiveness (MINECO) and the Ministry of Industry and Tourism (MINETUR) or agencies dependent on them, as is the case of the Centre for Technological and Industrial Development (CDTI), which has open calls throughout the year.

 Startups and technological SMEs in different stages of their growth that are involved in innovative projects.
-Depending on the Aid Program it is possible to make applications individually or in consortium with other companies.
-From Intelectium we can advise you on what type of participation can benefit you the most depending on your project and company.
-But our work does not end here, rather it is the beginning, because since we choose the ideal financing plan for your startup or SME, we take care of the writing of the reports, financial projections, up to the management and upload of the documentation to the different application platforms.
+Depending on the Aid Program, it is possible to make applications individually or in consortium with other companies.
+Intelectium can advise you on what type of participation can benefit you the most depending on your project and company.
+But our work does not end there, rather it is only the beginning, since we choose the ideal financing plan for your startup or SME, we take care of the writing of the reports and financial projections, up to the management and upload of the documentation to the different application platforms.